-What you need to use Boundary-Line
+Requirements to utilise Boundary-Line

 Hardware

 Provided that sufficient memory, storage facilities and a suitable software viewer application (see below) are available, there are no constraints on the hardware platforms that can be used.
 The range of hardware that can typically be used varies from higher specification personal computers (PCs) to mainframe computers.